What Airlines Losing Money Could Mean for You

 You still may not be able to fly internationally

 Sure, you may be able to book your vacation to destinations far, far away—but travel internationally to and from the US may still be limited until mid-2021.
 It all depends on when the vaccine is available and distributed—and if and when the US can keep outbreaks down.
-If you do travel, these are the unexpected things you’ll want to pack for your trip during a pandemic.

 - TSA.gov: TSA checkpoint travel numbers for 2020 and 2019